cutover-community

 Every time an exec joins the bridge to ask for an update, you stop managing the incident.
 Multiply that across a three-hour outage and the interruption cost is significant.
 Your tooling should give stakeholders self-serve visibility, so you can stay focused on resolution.

 The context you need might be buried in a ServiceNow ticket, a PagerDuty alert, an AWS health event, or a log your DevOps agent flagged twenty minutes ago.
 If you're manually correlating signals across four systems in the middle of a P1, that delay is directly increasing your MTTR.
-Does your platform pull that into a single operational view automatically or do you have to go hunting?
+Does your platform pull that into a single operational view automatically?

 Q: Once you know who needs to act, how do you know they actually jumped on it?

 Sending a page or a Slack message isn't mobilization.
-Mobilization means the right people are engaged, have the right context, have accepted their tasks, and are executing.
-You can see all of that in real time.
+Mobilization means the right people are engaged, have the right context, have accepted their tasks, and are executing - and you can see all of that in real time.
 If your process relies on chasing people to confirm they've picked something up, that's a tooling gap, not a people problem.

 Q: Can any engineer run a high-quality response, or does it depend on who's on call?